mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 This is an exercise in Javascript to create the "targeting computer" that the x-wing pilots use to visualize their position in the trenches.
 It closes in on some final posistion but does not include the thermal exhaust port.

-What kind of hardware and software was used for the original prop, as seen in the movie?
+I wonder what kind of hardware and software was used for the original prop, as seen in the movie?

 [Link to Gist](https://gist.github.com/mcmonty2600/3b31674e8896ef24e9d31afaf796bbaf).